DailyWind00/minishell/README.md

   - Checking
   - Parsing
   - Executing
-(Keep in mind that I did the checking/parsing parts and Tuvosyl did the reading/executing/leaks parts)
+(Keep in mind that I did the checking/parsing parts and Tuvosyl did the reading/executing/leaks parts so I might not explain well his parts)

 ## Reading
 The reading part is very small, as it only contain the readline function.